Is 100Mbps Fast?

 Speed requirements taken from HighSpeedInternet.com’s How Much Internet Speed Do I Need? guidelines.

 A good internet speed is about 100–200 Mbps.
-That’s enough bandwidth to let you stream videos, play online games, and participate in video chat meetings on a range of devices.
-And it will promise a fast and consistent connection even when there are several people on your Wi-Fi.
+That’s enough bandwidth to let you stream videos, play games online, and participate in video chat meetings on a range of devices.
+And it will promise fast internet even when there are several people on your Wi-Fi.

 Granted, you won’t always need internet that fast, especially if you mostly go online to check email, read headlines, and do a bit of streaming in HD.
 The Federal Communications Commission defines broadband internet as anything that can achieve a minimum of 25 Mbps download speeds and 3 Mbps upload speeds—which is plenty for low-key internet surfers.

-Not sure if your Wi-Fi speed is fast enough?
-Take a spin through our How Much Internet Speed Do I Need? tool to see if it’s time for an upgrade.
+Take a spin through our How Much Internet Speed Do I Need? tool to see if you’re getting the best speeds to meet your everyday Wi-Fi needs.

 |Download||Time it takes with 100 Mbps|